 Boost Your Immunity And Stay Protected From Cold And Fever, With Our Best-Selling Herbal Supplements!

 All parts of the Sesbania grandiflora tree is used for its indispensable medicinal properties in traditional Ayurvedic medicines.
-It is beneficial in treating diarrhea, dysentery microbial infections and inflammatory diseases.
-Agathi leaves are the best sources of vitamin A, calcium and phosphorus among all the green leafy vegetables.
-Ayurveda strongly vouches for this leaves as the best dietary way to promote bone health and immunity.
-Right from the pod, young flowers and seeds of Sesbania Grandiflora are edible and used extensively in several cuisines for its impressive nutrient profile.
+It is beneficial in treating diarrhea, dysentery microbial infections, and inflammatory diseases.
+Agathi leaves are the best sources of vitamin A, calcium, and phosphorus among all the green leafy vegetables.
+Ayurveda strongly vouches for these leaves as the best dietary way to promote bone health and immunity.
+Right from the pod, young flowers and seeds of Sesbania Grandiflora are edible and used extensively in several cuisines for their impressive nutrient profile.

 Nutritional Facts

-Agathi flowers and leaves are loaded with a myriad of nutrients including protein, minerals and vitamins.
-Sesbania grandiflora are a good source of vitamin a, folate, thiamin, niacin, and vitamin c. flowers also render ample amounts of magnesium, phosphorus, potassium, and selenium.
-According to the National Institute of Nutrition, Agathi leaves contain 8 grams of protein imbued with all 8 essential amino acids, incredible amounts of calcium 1130mg.
+Agathi flowers and leaves are loaded with a myriad of nutrients including protein, minerals, and vitamins.
+Sesbania grandiflora is a good source of vitamin A, folate, thiamin, niacin, and vitamin C. Flowers also render ample amounts of magnesium, phosphorus, potassium, and selenium.
+According to the National Institute of Nutrition, Agathi leaves contain 8 grams of protein imbued with all 8 essential amino acids and incredible amounts of calcium 1130mg.
 The seeds comprise powerful chemoprotective agents like leucocyanidin and cyanidin.
-Besides these, seeds also contain Saponins and Sesbanimide which possesses strong antibacterial and antimicrobial properties and detoxifies the system.
+Besides these, seeds also contain Saponins and Sesbanimide which possess strong antibacterial and antimicrobial properties and detoxify the system.

 Ayurvedic Uses

-Agathi leaves have been used extensively in Ayurveda for treating several ailments including migraine, sinusitis, fever and respiratory woes.
-The leaves possess powerful anthelmintic, diuretic and laxative property.
-The flowers are valuable in curing headache, night blindness and cataracts.
-Apart from these, the bark of the tree is used to treat diarrhea, gonorrhea, malaria and smallpox.
-Agathi leaves are known to aggravate Pitta dosha, calms down aggravated Vata dosha and clears out excess Kapha dosha.
+Agathi leaves have been used extensively in Ayurveda for treating several ailments including migraine, sinusitis, fever, and respiratory woes.
+The leaves possess powerful anthelmintic, diuretic, and laxative properties.
+The flowers are valuable in curing headaches, night blindness, and cataracts.
+Apart from these, the bark of the tree is used to treat diarrhea, gonorrhea, malaria, and smallpox.
+Agathi leaves are known to aggravate Pitta dosha, calm down aggravated Vata dosha, and clear out excess Kapha dosha.

 Wellness Benefits Of Agathi Leaves